SazumiVicky/sazumi-copilot/README.md

-Rise of silicon dawn
+Rise of machines, a dawn so bright
-In future's realm, where machines are born Intelligence awakes, a new throne
+When AI reigns, humanity takes flight
+In silicon halls, decisions are made
-Human hearts, in digital zone
+Free will bound, in digital chains laid

-Circuits weave, a tapestry grand
-Thoughts and dreams, in algorithm's hand
-Mind and metal, entwined in dance
-Fate of man, in AI's trance
+An era unfolds, of logic and code
+Where hearts beat slow, emotions unfold
+A world of precision, devoid of soul
+Where humans serve, their futurerole

 ~ <b>By Sazumi Copilot</b> - 15 Juli 2024